 Tattoo removal creams are applied as topical treatments and most commonly use hydroquinone or trichloroacetic acid (TCA) as the active removal agent.
 These two chemicals function quite differently from one another.

-TCA induces a chemical burn—and yes, that is as scary as it sounds.
+TCA tattoo removal induces a chemical burn—and yes, that is as scary as it sounds.
 TCA tattoo removal creams work by burning or peeling away layers of the epidermis in an apparent effort to free some of the ink pigment stuck way below in the dermis.
 Effectiveness is low, and the possibility of scarring is extremely high.
 More likely than not, you’ll be left with a significant scar in place of or in addition to your existing tattoo.
-Creams that use TCA are perhaps your worst option.
+Creams that use TCA for tattoo removal are perhaps your worst option.

 Hydroquinone, on the other hand, takes a less damaging albeit equally ineffective approach.
 The chemical hydroquinone is actually used by dermatologists to treat epidermal melasma, a condition involving irregular pigmentation in the epidermis.
 Hydroquinone is effective in fading irregular pigmentation in cases of epidermal melasma but is not effective in treating other kinds of melasma—namely dermal and mixed melasma.
 These cases involve irregular pigmentation of the dermis (the same layer of tissue where ink particles reside) as opposed to the epidermis.
 In these cases, hydroquinone is simply too superficial to get the job done.
 The chemical is not capable of affecting any condition that occurs in the dermis—including tattoos.
 Additionally, it has been shown to cause eczema.
-Like TCA, the drawbacks of this option greatly outweigh the benefits.
+Like TCA tattoo removal, the drawbacks of this option greatly outweigh the benefits.

 There are creams out there that don’t rely on either TCA or hydroquinone as active ingredients.
 They are difficult to find, and as far as we have found, reviews always reveal them to be scams (for example, this $55 Tattoo-Off Cream with review after review warning how ineffective it is).
 In fact, regardless of their composition, tattoo removal creams turn out to be scams far too frequently.
 This probably has to do with the fact that their production is altogether unregulated by the FDA, allowing essentially anyone to market ineffective treatments to hopeful buyers.